aemperor/graphics_projects/project4/turnin/README.txt

 s - move the object closer
 a - move the object to the right d - move the object to the left

+None of the group members had any previous experience in 3D modeling.
+The original.obj was created using Blender.
+The scene was also created using Blender.